 There has been growing interest recently to analyse network structures with covariates/meta data (Latouche et al. (2018)).
 However, most of these methods focus on understanding the interactions through multiple regression based on the covariates.
 The objective of the project is to extend this framework to multivariate responses and perform multivariate regression utilizing the network structure.
 Further there are some recent literature (Zhu et al. (2014)) on joint estimation of multiple graph structure (motivated by gene regulatory networks for different subtypes of genes).
 The regression framework developed in this project will be applied in the case of multiple graph structures as well.

 This PhD offers the chance to develop –(i) a joint parameter estimation framework for graphical models with multiple observations on each node when the graph structure is known (spatial network) and (ii) a joint framework for multiple sparse graph estimation (biological network) using techniques available on sparse graphical models, high dimensional estimation and multivariate multiple regression.

-Informal enquiries are welcomed and should be directed to Dr Sandipan Roy, [email protected]
+Informal enquiries should be directed to Dr Sandipan Roy, email [email protected]

 Please ensure that you quote the supervisor’s name and project title in the ‘Your research interests’ section.